 Registration is open for the Wallace Research Symposium on Talent Development, to be held April 29-May 1, 2018 at the Mt.
 Washington Conference Center, Johns Hopkins University, Baltimore.
 The Wallace Research Symposium is the premiere scholarly conference for the latest research findings in gifted education and talent development.
-The call for papers is open until September 15th.

 Featured speakers include: